infobloxopen/universal-ddi-ansible/README.md

 ### Migration from Legacy Modules

-We recommend migrating from the legacy B1DDI Collection since they will be deprecated in the near future.
+We recommend migrating from the legacy B1DDI Collection as it will be deprecated in the near future.
 Please expect a few breaking changes while migrating from legacy modules to the new collection modules.
-A migration guide will be published soon to help you with the migration process.
+To help you with the migration process, refer to our comprehensive [Migration Guide](https://github.com/infobloxopen/universal-ddi-ansible/blob/master/docs/MIGRATION.md).

 ### Plugin Documentation